dmbarbour/wikilon/docs/AwelonLang.md

 The type `S[C][B][A]` then clearly aligns with a program of the same shape.

-Types for records and labeled data shouldn't be too difficult, but do require some special analysis to prevent multiple-assignment of labels and support commutativity.
+For labeled data, our types might include the abstract record type with row polymorphic constraints.
 There is extensive related research regarding row-polymorphic records and variants.
+Notice we cannot construct a record environment, only operate on one.

-        :a  : S [A] → S {a:typeOf(A)}
+        :a  : {R without a} [A] → {R, a:typeOf(A)}
-        .a  : S [{R a:T}] → S [T] [{R}]
+        .a  : S [{} → {R, a:T}] → S [T] [{} → {R}]
-        {R1} {R2} : {R1 R2} if no shared labels
-        {R1 R2} == {R2 R1}

-Annotations can further augment static type analysis with value sealers, substructural types, multi-stage programming, and so on.
-Ideally, everything would be verified statically rather than dynamically, but it's feasible to use a mixed mode when debugging and simply eliminate safety annotations for a release build.
+Annotations can augment static type analysis with hints, value sealers, substructural types, multi-stage programming, and so on.
+Ideally, everything should be verified statically rather than dynamically.
+But it's feasible to use a mixed mode when debugging and simply eliminate safety annotations for a release build.

-Conditional behavior requires some special attention.
-Inferring that two conditional 'paths' should have the same output type and similar input types is infeasible without a more context.
-Annotations can inject some context.

-        (bool)      ∀S. S [S → S'] [S → S'] → S' (option)    ∀S. S [S → S'] [S [A] → S'] → S' (sum)       ∀S. S [S [A] → S'] [S [B] → S'] → S' (nat)       μNat.∀S. S [S → S'] [S Nat → S'] → S'

-Labeled data can also support label-matching case conditions on variants.
-Anyhow, we shouldn't need much.
+Inference of conditional types requires special attention.
+We must usually express when two conditional behaviors should have the same result type so we can partially unify our type analysis.
+Even better if we can also indicate similar input structure.
+This might be expressed as an annotation like `(bool)`, `(sum)`, or `(cond)` on the paths or conditional value.

 ### Staged and Deferred Typing